How to Read Course Descriptions

 WVIT 333.
 Advanced Viticulture - Spring.
 4 units

 Advanced viticulture theory and practices with emphasis on spring activities.
 Vine source/sink relations, factors impacting yield and berry composition, the role environmental conditions on vine physiology, and canopy management.
 Field trips required.
+Course may be offered in classroom-based or online format.
 3 lectures, 1 laboratory.
 Crosslisted as AEPS 337/WVIT 333.

 WVIT 339.
 Internship Wine and Viticulture.
 1-12 units